FilipDominec/googlesheet2scatterplot/README.md

 # Installation

 The visualisation runs online.
-If you can see open examples, you don't have to install anything!
+If you can see the interactive examples linked above, you don't have to install anything!

 ----